 In addition to custom map markers, there are also custom UI buttons, providing the user with straightforward zoom, fullscreen, and geolocation controls.
 It’s no more or less than is needed for the map’s specific purpose.
 The same map styling is also used on the Events Map View page.

-This website’s event organizing features are unlike anything being used by other political campaigns.
-Mobilize.us seems to be the industry standard for Democrats, for those campaigns using an events platform at all.
-Without getting into all the intricacies of digital strategy and why this can deliver much better results than a 3rd party platform like Mobilize, I will just mention this— There are some individual state party organizations spending over $100,000 a year on Mobilize for this kind of functionality, and in my opinion, suboptimal UX.
-The DNC and presidential campaigns each pay Mobilize much much more.
+This website’s custom event organizing features are unlike anything being used by other political campaigns.
+While Mobilize.us seems to be the industry standard for Democrats (who can afford it), I believe a native events organizing platform like this can deliver much better results than a 3rd party service like Mobilize.
+I will also mention this— There are some individual state party organizations and state-wide campaigns spending over $100,000 a year on Mobilize, for less capable functionality and suboptimal UX.
+The DNC and presidential campaigns each end up spending much much more on Mobilize.

 There are two main views— a List View and a Map View.
 I’ve set up a few demo events using some of the different options, such as Virtual Events, Recurring Events, Featured Events, Tickets, and RSVP.
 There are some more specific details about each on the individual event pages.